alexrame/profile-generator/content/home/about.md

 +++

-Currently research intern at FAIR.
+Currently research intern at FAIR, and looking for postdoc opportunities.
 PhD student at Sorbonne University in Paris under the supervision of Professor Matthieu Cord.
 Trying to make deep neural networks generalize out of distribution.
 Member of the [VISA-DEEP](https://chaire-visadeep.github.io/) chair of research and teaching in artificial intelligence.